amuelli/coinmonkey/README.md

 # coinmonkey
 a coin bot tutorial in python related to the Zurich Meetup sessions : https://www.meetup.com/coinbots-meetup-in-zurich/

-We will start fron scratch and build the knowledge up.
+We will start fron scratch and build the knowledge up all together.
+CHECK THE WIKI FOR UPDATES : https://github.com/compmonks/coinmonkey/wiki

 ### FIRST THINGS FIRST